ipfs-examples/actions-pull-directory-from-repo/README.md

 # Pull From Another Repository

 A Github Action that can pull changes from a directory of a given repository.

-# Secrets Sync Action

-A Github Action that can pull changes from a directory of a given repository.
 This action allows to create a fork and go repository based on a directory/folder of another repository.